ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 customElements.define('hello-world', HelloWorld);
 ```

-The output directory will also contain an `index.js` file which imports and
+The output directory will also contain an `index.js` file which exports all of
-re-exports all of your components and their respective `defineCustomElement`
+your components and their respective `defineCustomElement` helper functions,
-helper functions, looking something like this:
+looking something like this:

 ```tsx
 export { setAssetPath, setPlatformOptions } from '@stencil/core/internal/client';